VTech Laser 200: Dick Smith VZ200

 The Laser 200 was distributed throughout these countries via the Dick Smith Electronics chain as the "Dick Smith VZ200" with 8 kB of RAM installed and launching at $200.
 Reviewing it in Australian Personal Computer, Tim Hartnell was highly positive and called it a "great little machine" he thought would "change the face of Australian computing" as well as noting that APC's editor himself had told him "I'm certainly going to buy one".
 (Both quotes were later used in DSE's advertising.)

 Due to their extensive advertising throughout Australia and New Zealand, the VZ200 gained large popularity there.

-The "Dick Smith"-badged VZ200 was successful in Australia, where it proved popular as a first computer.
-A 1984 catalogue reported that over 22,000 units had already sold throughout Australasia; a figure that was later increased to 30,000.
-In Australia, the VZ200 was bought mostly to learn programming; the only other widely available system in the same price bracket being the Commodore 64.
+The "Dick Smith"–badged VZ200 was successful in Australia, where it proved popular as a first computer.
+A 1984 catalogue reported that over 22,000 units had already sold throughout Australasia, a figure that was later increased to 30,000.
+In Australia, the VZ200 was bought mostly to learn programming.
 The VZ200 version of BASIC had more features compared to the Commodore 64 BASIC.

 Dick Smith went on to sell the improved Laser 310, rebadged in a similar style as the "Dick Smith VZ300", from 1985.
 It continued to advertise the VZ300 for $99 as of 1987 until, circa May 1988, a user group reported that it was no longer listed in the latest catalogue and presumed discontinued.
 (One former VZ developer/publisher and supplier to Dick Smith stated that, circa the early 1990s, they were still selling 100,000 VZ300s a year but were forced to discontinue the model after VTech ceased production in order to concentrate on IBM clones, despite an offer to increase their order.)

 Canada

-The machine was sold as the VZ200 in Canada, where Electronics Today International gave it a generally positive review as a beginner's machine, despite criticism of the keyboard.
+The machine was sold as the VZ200 in Canada, distributed by Rocelco Inc. Electronics Today International gave it a generally positive review as a beginner's machine, despite criticism of the keyboard.

-It was distributed there by Rocelco Inc. 24 Viceroy Road, Unit 1, Concord, Ontario L4K 2L9.

-(As of 2025, the company is still in existence at the same address and are now a wholesaler of office equipment.)